yassine-laguel/yassine-laguel.github.io/_pages/talks.md

   - /talks.html
 ---

+**Columbia's Statistical Machine Learning Symposium**
+High probability and risk-averse guarantees for stochastic saddle point problems - April 2023 *New York, USA*

+**CSML Princeton Seminar**
+Robustness for models and algoorithms in machine learning - November 2022 *Princeton, USA*

+**INFORMS 2022**
+New perspectives on robustness via the Conditional Value at Risk - October 2022 *Lehigh, USA*

 **ICCOPT 2022**
 New perspectives on robustness via the Conditional Value at Risk - July 2022 *Lehigh, USA*